telerik/reporting-docs/knowledge-base/send-telerik-report-embedded-email-body.md

 ````

-1. The next step is to create the new endpoint that will handle creating the images using the helper class, embed them in the body of the email and send it.
+1. The next step is to create the new endpoint that will handle creating the images using the helper class, embed them in the body of the email, and send it.

 	````CSharp
 [Route("cmail")]